 UNDERC provides two opportunities to promote understanding of field biology and how field research is conducted through 10 weeks in the wilds.
 (May 18 - July 24, 2022)

 Tuition, transportation from Notre Dame to the field sites, and housing for the summer field courses are paid by UNDERC.
 Participants receive:

 - $500 research budget for supplies (Track 2)

 - Unique research opportunity

-Students must complete the UNDERC-East program before being considered for the UNDERC-West program.
+Students must complete the UNDERC-East Track 1 program before being considered for the UNDERC-East Track 2 program.

 This independent research opportunity is offered to undergraduates that have completed Track 1 or have had at least one summer or semester of research experience.
 An UNDERC-affiliated scientist will mentor each student on the development of a research proposal, implementation of the project, analyses of the data collected and the writing up and presentation of the project at the end of the summer.
 Past projects have ranged from behavioral, population, community and ecosystem ecology to local Native American ecosystem use.